AndreasPr/Business-Plan-for-StartUp/README.md

 # Business-Plan-for-StartUp
-All the important steps in order to begin a startUp
+All the important steps in order to begin a startUp in Greek language.